 1 – Prince of Persia:

 They’ll be very few players out there who haven’t tried their hand at beating the evil vizier Jaffar, by stepping into the shoes of the brave prince.
-However, if you’ve played the first version of the title, then you’ll surely remember leaping across dangerous ledges, hanging from them, sliding through gates, engaging in slash-slash swordplay and of course, getting the spike treatment whenever you plunged to your death because of some faulty tiles.
+However, if you’ve played the first version of Prince Of Persia game, then you’ll surely remember leaping across dangerous ledges, hanging from them, sliding through gates, engaging in slash-slash swordplay and of course, getting the spike treatment whenever you plunged to your death because of some faulty tiles.

 This fantasy platformer that was originally created by Jordan Mechner first made its appearance in 1989.